-Coiba Island was home to Coiba Cacique Indians until 1560 when they were conquered by Spanish and forced into slavery.
-A penal colony was built on Coiba in 1919 and during the years when Panama was under Omar Torrijos and Manuel Noriega's dictatorships, the prison on Coiba Island was a feared place with bad reputation for brutal conditions, political murder, extreme tortures and executions.
-Nobody knows how many people were killed during this period in the prison, but sources claim the number could be close to 300.
-As such, Coiba was avoided by locals.
-Other than prison, was totally undeveloped.
+On the island used to live Coiba Cacique Indians until 1560 when they were conquered by the Spanish conquistadors and forced into slavery.
+A penal colony was built on the island in 1919.
+During the years when Panama was under Omar Torrijos and Manuel Noriega's dictatorships, the prison was a feared place with bad reputation for brutal conditions, political murder, extreme tortures and executions.

 Highlights: Coiba National Park, marine life, snorkelling